hlotvonen/glyph-drawing-club-blog/src/posts/2015-05-01-amiga-ascii-art.md

     <figcaption>(Figure 2.)
 Axe of Simmias of Rhodes, 325 BCE</figcaption>
 </figure>

 Arabic calligraphy can also be considered a form of text art.
-Drawing humans is seen in Islam as idol worship, so picyutrd were drawn using calligraphy, that is, text.
+Drawing humans is seen in Islam as idol worship, so pictures were drawn using calligraphy, that is, text.
 In Islamic culture, calligraphy is considered the noblest form of visual art, as it translates the words of God as revealed in the Qur'an into a visible form.
 Qur'anic manuscripts have always been commissioned from the most skilled calligraphers to give the text an artistic appearance worthy of its value [^7].

 Movable type and printing press developed in the 1400s made duplicating knowledge fast and, above all, cheap.
 The printing technique made it possible to shape people's perceptions of themselves and the surrounding world.
 The great revolution of printing in Europe was the invention of movable type, which meant that the same type could be used over and over again to produce many different printed products.
 Movable types significantly accelerated page production compared to engraving each page separately on wood or metal plates, so movable types were also used to create typographic ornaments and pictures [^8].